joshuabradley012/nested-tree/README.md

   - Pros: fast reads, no recursion, moderately complex writes, supports DAGs as well as trees
   - Cons: complex implementation, large storage requirements O(n^2) in the worst case

-An additional requirement is that the order of children must be preserved.
+Also, the order of children must be preserved.
 Fractional keys are the most scalable way to handle this.
 Again, let's explore the trade-offs of common fractional key implementations:

 - Integers with gaps:
   - Definition: ordering uses gapped integers, such as 10, 20, 30